AbdulazizAlsheikh/Restaurant-System/README.md

 - Navigate through the menu structured as a tree.
 - Select items with the desired quantity and add them to the order.
 - Check inventory levels and update them as necessary before finalizing orders.
+- Print final receipt with all orders and drinks.
+- Ask user if order, exit or get drinks to showcase all data structures techniques used.

 ## Contact
 - GitHub @AbdulazizAlsheikh (https://github.com/AbdulazizAlsheikh)